bitcointranscripts/bitcointranscripts/mit-bitcoin-expo/mit-bitcoin-expo-2022/lightning-panel.md

 So right now, we have a bunch of channels out there.
 And ideally, we don't close every single channel and then reopen it with a Taproot funding transaction.
 That would be a lot of strain on the network.
-So there are some proposals as well to figure out a better way to upgrade the channel types so that we can better support taproot use in channels overall.
+So there are some proposals as well to figure out a better way to upgrade the channel types so that we can better support Taproot use in channels overall.

 Lisa Neigut: 00:24:22

-I was gonna say, I think to kind of build on one of the cool things about, so taproot in terms of privacy, I think the on-chain footprint part, it's actually only, I would say, like maybe 30% of helping hide where your channels are on the network.
+I think to kind of build on one of the cool things about, so taproot in terms of privacy, I think the on-chain footprint part, it's actually only, I would say, like maybe 30% of helping hide where your channels are on the network.
-There's a whole nother thing that we'll have to fix that Taproot doesn't solve before we can improve that measurably at all, really.
+There's a whole other thing that we'll have to fix that `Taproot` doesn't solve before we can improve that measurably at all, really.
-However, moving over to Taproot in terms of privacy is good for decorrelating payment paths through the network.
+However, moving over to `Taproot` in terms of privacy is good for decorrelating payment paths through the network.
 So right now, if for some reason you had multiple nodes on the network and a payment got sent through multiple hops on the network, the data that you use to basically lock those funds into escrow as it moves across the network can be correlated.
-By moving over to Taproot, I believe we're able to move over to something called PTLCs instead of HTLCs, which is a point time locked instead of hash
+By moving over to Taproot, I believe we're able to move over to something called `PTLCs` instead of `HTLCs`, which is a point time locked instead of hash

 Rene Pickhardt: 00:25:24